aovabo/aovabo/README.md

 *   **Fine-tuning:** Gaining experience with fine-tuning LLMs for function calling.
 *   **Observability & Evaluation:** Learning techniques for tracing and evaluating agents for production readiness.
 *   **Use Cases:** Building agents to solve real-world problems in IT, Security, Privacy, and Compliance Engineering.

+**AI Skills & Expertise**

+*   Proven expertise in implementing Generative AI techniques, including prompt engineering, model fine-tuning, and embeddings for any usecase.
+*   Experience with commercially available APIs (Google, Azure, OpenAI) for text/image generation, embeddings, function calling, LLM fine-tuning, and proficiency in fine-tuning prompts for high-quality outcomes.
+*   Proficiency in deploying and optimizing open-source Generative AI models (LLaMA, Gemma, Qwen), along with familiarity with related toolchains (Ollama, LM Studio, Docker Model Runner).
+*   Familiarity with eval frameworks, agent tooling, RAG pipelines, and prompt engineering, and llm/agent security.
+*   Deep understanding of concepts and algorithms underlying machine learning and LLMs.
+*   Proven experience in LLM product implementation with APIs, back-end and front-end interfaces.

 **Certificates**
 <!--